-When I ask clients about the significant numbers of towels, glassware, and bedsheets in their homes, I typically get this kind of response: Well, I have a large family so I’m keeping those in case we decide to host Christmas.
+When I ask people about the large numbers of towels, glassware, and bedsheets in their homes, I typically get this response: Well, I have a large family so I’m keeping those in case we decide to host Christmas.
 We all want to be good hosts, but I’m not sure where everyone got the idea that we need to maintain a housekeeping inventory that rivals the Sheraton.

 Kasey lives in a cozy WWII era house–similar to my own–with her husband and two small children.
 She works full-time outside the home, but still needs space at home to work while keeping an eye on the kids.
 At our session, I noticed a large hutch in her dining room, filled with wine glasses.
 I thought we could repurpose part of the hutch to house office supplies, so I asked her how many wine glasses she uses regularly.